alfredbaudisch/alfredbaudisch.com/content/experiments/exploring-making-nintendo-64-graphics-n64/logs/2025-11-21-how-to-make-a-banjo-kazooie-n64-style-terrain-material-in-blender-blended-textures-with-vertex-colors.md

   <figcaption>Vertex Alpha Tools add-on</figcaption>
 </figure>

-If you don’t want to use add-ons, you can connect the Alpha socket of the Color Attribute node onto the Base Color socket:
+If you don't want to use add-ons, you can connect the Alpha socket of the Color Attribute node onto the Base Color socket:

 ![](/media/wp-content/2025/11/image-2.png)
 ![](/media/wp-content/2025/11/image-3-1024x507.png)